5 Best Paint Sprayers for Cabinets (That Make You Look Like a Pro)

 A: Spraying is objectively better for the look.
 Rolling inevitably leaves texture (stipple).
 However, spraying requires more prep work (masking off the room).
 If you want perfection, spray.
 If you want convenience, roll.

 Q: Can I use a paint sprayer indoors?
 A: Yes, but you must prioritize ventilation.
-Open windows and use box fans.
+Open windows and use box fans to pull air out.
 If using an Airless sprayer, you must cover every inch of the floor, countertops, and appliances with plastic, as the fine paint dust travels everywhere.

 Comments